 PAL & CPA are banned in Europe because they failed several European Safety checks.
 It is nothing got to do with whether they fly there now or not .....

-European Union band PAL into European countries because PHIL Gov failed to pay their arrears in paying the German built Terminal II almost 2 years agoAnswered by Al via WorldNomads.com
+European Union band PAL into European countries because PHIL Gov failed to pay their arrears in paying the German built Terminal II about 2 years agoAnswered by Al via WorldNomads.com

 It doesnt matter whether your country is rich or not (Despite being a progressive country, South Koreas flag carrier is the fifth unsafest).
 It is how you manage those planes and implement aviation safety measures.
 Remember there are only two major suppliers of civilian aircraft: Airbus & Boeing.
 Most airline operators buy from these two competing companies.
 The difference lies on how these airline operators manage their toys and exercise safety.